-Level 2 Professional Education Course: Requires Admission to the Education Department.
-The course focuses on the analysis of children's construction of mathematical knowledge and on mathematics as a meaningful activity.
-The use of word problems and manipulatives to aid in the understanding of operations on whole numbers, fractions, decimals and percents is stressed.
+Former name of EDU 336: Methods of Teaching Mathematics in the Elementary School \Level 2 Professional Education Course: Requires Admission to the Education Department.
+This lab course focuses on the analysis of children's construction of mathematical knowledge and on mathematics as a meaningful activity.
+The use of word problems and manipulatives to aid in the understanding of operations on whole numbers, fractions, decimals and percent is stressed.
 Methods of teaching proportions, ratios, measurement, geometry and statistics for grades K-8 will be undertaken.
+Clinical component: Each candidate attends one full school day at a community-based school site for 15 weeks.
 Offered fall.